I Have Cracks In My Stucco. What Should I Do?

-Still, we do get rain in San Francisco, and even when there is no precipitation, moist winds, garden sprinklers and other sources can get your exterior walls wet.
+Still, we do get rain in San Francisco, and even when there is no precipitation, damp winds, garden sprinklers, and other sources can get your exterior walls wet.
 If you have cracked stucco, that moisture can seep in and cause several types of damage:

 - Wood rot

 Do You Need To Repair Cracked Stucco?

 If there are minor cracks in your stucco, this is a project that most San Francisco homeowners can tackle if they want to.
 For these small cracks, get a flexible, paintable, exterior-grade caulk.
 Quikrete has a stucco repair product that is textured to match the surrounding stucco, and can fill gaps up to 1/2 an inch wide.
 Clean out the crack using a scraping tool and a wire brush, so that there is no loose material and the caulk has a good surface to bond to.
 Squeeze the caulk into the crack, and use your dampened finger to smooth in the caulk, making sure it fills the gap and has contact with both sides of the crack.
 Use a damp sponge to clean up any over application.

 After the caulk is dry, you can repaint the area with an exterior elastomeric paint.
 The repair will look best if you repaint the whole wall, since a discreet repair will be difficult to acheive if you only paint the affected area.